vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### deploy

 > ℹ️ This command refers to the `@vtex/cli-plugin-deploy` plugin.
-Access [this link](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-plugins) to learn more about VTEX IO CLI plugins.
+Access [VTEX IO CLI plugins](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-plugins) to learn more about the available plugins.

 Publishes an app as a stable version.
-This command is specifically designed for apps that have been previously published as a release candidate version [see vtex publish --help].
+This command only works for apps previously published as a release candidate version [see vtex publish --help].

 #### Usage